ZiyueWang25/ActivePortfolioManagement_Notes/Notes/Ch3 Risk.md

 5. full covariance model based on historical returns

    1. is not robust nor reasonable
+      1. merge/ spinoff
    2. it requires $T \gt N$
+      1. T period, N stocks
+      2. TN observations, N(N+1)/2 independent estimates
+      3. 2 observations for 1 estimate
+      4. T has to be no smaller than N+1
    3. problems:
       1. Circumventing the $T>N$ restriction requires short time periods, one day or one week, while the forecast horizon of the manager is generally one quarter or one year.
       2. Historical risk cannot deal with the changing nature of a company.
 Mergers and spinoffs cause problems.